Sun Myung Moon: Seafood and shipbuilding

 The Unification Church owns True World Foods, which controls a major portion of the sushi trade in the US.
 True World Foods' parent company is the corporate conglomerate True World Group, which operates restaurants and markets.

-The Unification Church's into the seafood industry began at the direction of Moon, who ordered an expansion into "the oceanic providence."
+The Unification Church's entry into the seafood industry began at the direction of Moon, who ordered an expansion into "the oceanic providence."
 In 1976 and 1977, the Unification Church invested nearly a million dollars into the American seafood industry.
 Moon delivered a speech in 1980 entitled "The Way of Tuna", in which he claimed that "After we build the boats, we catch the fish and process them for the market, and then have a distribution network.
 This is not just on the drawing board; I have already done it" and declared himself the "king of the ocean."
 He also suggested that they could get around the recently imposed 200-nautical-mile exclusive economic zone by marrying American and Japanese members, allowing the Japanese ones to become American citizens, because once married, "we are not foreigners; therefore Japanese brothers, particularly those matched to Americans, are becoming ... leaders for fishing and distribution."
 He also declared that "Gloucester is almost a Moonie town now!"

 Later in 1980, Moon gave a sermon in which he said, "This ocean business is really reserved for Unification Church.
 How much income would this business generate?
 Roughly speaking, enough money to buy the entire world.
 That's true!
 It has unlimited potential."
 In 1986, he advised his followers to open a thousand restaurants in America.

 The Unification Church owns Master Marine (a shipbuilding and fishing company in Alabama) and International Seafood of Kodiak, Alaska.
 In 2011, Master Marine opened a factory in Las Vegas, Nevada, to manufacture a 27-foot pleasure boat designed by Moon.